Southfield Primary School

 - W www.southfieldschool.org.uk

 - A state school for boys and girls aged from 3 to 11.

 - Religion: Does not apply

-- Previous Ofsted grade: Requires improvement on 22nd March 2017
+- Previous Ofsted grade: Satisfactory on 17th May 2012

 - Ofsted report: View the Ofsted report